maxim-green/maxim-green/README.md

 ## About

 Frontend Developer with hands-on experience building complex enterprise data analytics and BI platforms.
-Specialised in React/TypeScript, interactive data visualisation (charts, maps, 3D), and plugin-driven UI architectures.
+Specialised in React/TypeScript, interactive data visualisation (charts, maps), and plugin-driven UI architectures.
 Comfortable working across the full frontend stack — from reusable component libraries to domain-specific dashboards for government and utility clients.

 ---